Tarik-B/pokechu/README.md

 - [ ] List view holders not fading after turning on "show undiscovered info"
 - [ ] Details thumbnail/infos not fading
 - [ ] Tree view holders not fading either
+- [ ] Bottom sheet not refreshed on data language changes
 - [X] Everything that works

 ## Development